Crusty Eyes in the Morning? What’s Going On and How to Fix It?

 Why Are My Eyes Crusty in the Morning

 A little crust is fine.
 It means your eyes were doing their job while you slept.
 But too much?
 Or thick and sticky?
-That’s your eyes saying, “Hey, I need a little help.”
+Those are your eyes saying, “Hey, I need a little help.”

 There are a few reasons that can happen.
 Let’s go over them.